Ready for Anything: How KC Scout is Preparing for World Cup Traffic

 unknowns.
 Without the experience of what to expect, it’s so difficult to plan

 for what you don’t know.
-Are we doing enough?” said Motorists Assistance
+Are we doing enough?” said Emergency

 Due